To open long positions on GBP/USD, you need:

 To open short positions on GBP/USD, you need:

-Trading is carried out above 30 and 50 moving averages, which indicates a resumption of the bull market.
+Trading is carried out below the 30 and 50 moving averages, which indicates that the bears are trying to resume the downward trend.

 Description of indicators

 - Moving average (moving average, determines the current trend by smoothing out volatility and noise).
 Period 50.
 It is marked in yellow on the chart.